Beaumaris, Ontario: Beaumaris Hotel

-The hotels became the centers of vacationers lives which could stretch for weeks or even months in the summer.
+The hotels became the centres of vacationers' lives which could stretch for weeks or even months in the summer.
 As families became seasonally established, they began building cottages near the hotels; at first simple affairs replicating the rustic environment of the early camps, but later grander including in some cases housing for significant staff.
 Initially cottagers relied on rowboats and canoes for daily transport and would sometimes row substantial distances.
 Eventually the era of the steam and gasoline launch came and people relied less on muscle power and more on motors.
 With the boats came the boathouses, often elaborate structures in their own right mimicking in many cases the look and feel of the main cottage.
 The Beaumaris Hotel enjoyed a commanding view of the lake and grew to accommodate 200 guests.
 It was 120 ft long, 3 stories high, and had a 100 ft wing.
 A 220 ft verandah surrounded the structure providing a comfortable place for guests to relax.
 The hotel offered a full program of entertainment, including live music and dances, and had a large restaurant.